Emma Irene Åström: Education

 She was sent to the Jyväskylä Teachers' College in 1865 with the persuasion of local clergy members, and the college's director, Uno Cygnaeus, served as her unofficial guardian.
 Encouraged by Ernst Bonsdorff, the school's mathematics teacher, Åström decided to apply to a Finnish university.
 Although Cygnaeus initially refused to support the idea, he arranged, through his colleague Cassie von Kothen, for Åström to study at the University of Helsinki.

 Although a place had been secured for Åström at the University of Helsinki after her graduation from Jyväskylä Teachers' College in 1873, her father's death in 1874 forced her to postpone her university studies.
 She accepted a teaching position at Ekenäs Teachers' College to earn money to support her family.
 Two years later she returned to university and graduated with a master's degree in philosophy in 1882, making her the first woman in Finland to receive a university degree.

 Career

-In 1886, Åström returned to Ekenäs Teachers' College, where she worked as a teacher of Swedish, Finnish, and history until 1912.
+After graduating, Åström taught at the German school in Helsinki from 1882 to 1886.
+In 1886, Åström returned to Ekenäs Teachers' College, where she worked as a Lector of Swedish, Finnish, and history until 1912.
 From 1913 to 1924, she taught at a co-educational school and at a mission school in Ekenäs.
 In 1927, she was awarded an honorary Doctor of Philosophy degree from the University of Helsinki, becoming the first Finnish woman to receive an honorary degree.
 Although she aspired to return to university for further studies, she "abandon[ed] the thought" since she was obliged to support her family financially.